| | |

 St Petri Dom in Bremen, Germany

-If you visit the center of the German city of Bremen, you can’t possibly miss seeing St Petri Dom, the huge church whose massive, chunky twin spires dominate the central squares.
+If you visit the center of the German city of Bremen, St Petri Dom, the huge church whose massive, chunky twin spires dominate the central squares, can’t escape your notice.

 The St. Petri Dom has two very tall spires, both square with green pointed roofs.
 The building is red brick with archways across the whole ground floor and a rose window centered above the entrance and between the towers.